temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPSTART email-subscription-project-python-shared_objects {"selectedLines": ["1", "4-8"]}-->
 <!--SNIPEND-->

-`ComposeEmail` allows you to pass an email and message string, as well as a count integer into the Workflow.
+`ComposeEmail` allows you to pass an email and message string, as well as a count integer, into the Workflow.

 Now that the data objects are declared, let's move on to writing the Workflow Definition.